 Sign up for the course that corresponds with your year (Yearbook 10 / Annual Production 11/12).
 Duties and assignments are shared as a group, and returning students are given increased responsibility and roles as editors.

-Yearboook 10 (No curriculum on the ministry website) YCCT-0C

-Annual Production 11 YCCT-1C

-Annual Production 12 YCCT-2C
+YEARBOOK 10 (local Course) YCCT-0C ANNUAL PRODUCTION 11 YCCT-1C ANNUAL PRODUCTION 12 YCCT-2C http://kitsilanographics.ca/animation/

 Animation 10-12